Khyaded-Ambika/Quantive/README.md

-# SalesSavvy
+# Quantive

-SalesSavvy is a full-stack sales management platform designed to streamline customer interactions, track sales performance, and provide insightful analytics for business growth.
+Quantive is a full-stack sales management platform designed to streamline customer interactions, track sales performance, and provide insightful analytics for business growth.

 ---